-Alexander Bogomolny passed away on or about July 8, 2018.
+Alexander Bogomolny passed away on July 7, 2018.

 I learned of his passing via a tweet from his colleague and friend Nassim Taleb.

 Alexander’s passing has left a huge hole in my heart.